An Interactive Guide To The Fourier Transform

 This is a shifted version of [0 1].
 On the time side we get [.7 -.7] instead of [1 -1], because our cycle isn't exactly lined up with our measuring intervals, which are still at the halfway point (this could be desired!).

-The Fourier Transform finds the set of cycle speeds, strengths and phases to match any time signal.
+The Fourier Transform finds the set of cycle speeds, amplitudes and phases to match any time signal.

 Our signal becomes an abstract notion that we consider as "observations in the time domain" or "ingredients in the frequency domain".